coinse/libro/README.md

 * `results/ranking_features_ghrb.csv`

 ## Replicating evaluation results in paper
-* You can replicate results in the paper using the Jupyter notebooks inside `notebooks` folder on the repository root.
-These notebooks are made to be run on your host machine (not in the Docker container); before running them, install dependencies via the command `pip install -r notebooks/requirements.txt`:
+* The results in the paper can be replicated using the Jupyter notebooks inside `notebooks` folder in the repository root.
+These notebooks are intended to be run on the host machine (i.e., not in the Docker container).
+Before running the notebooks, install dependencies via the command `pip install -r notebooks/requirements.txt`:
     * **Replicate_Motivation:** Replicates our results in Sec.
 2
     * **Replicate_RQ1:** Replicates Table 3, 4 used to answer RQ1.
     * **Replicate_RQ2:** Replicates Figure 2, 3, 4, and Table 6 used to answer RQ2.
     * **Replicate_RQ3:** Replicates Figure 5 used to answer RQ3.

-### Use your own replicated results
+### Use separate generated tests
-*   If you want to run the provided notebooks with the evaluation result with your own replicated execution results, e.g., `results/example2_n50_replicate.json`, substitute the value of the variable `RESULT_PATH` to `../../results/<your_replication_result>.json` in the notebook that uses the execution results.
+*   If one wants to run the provided notebooks with the evaluation result with one's separate replicated execution results, e.g., `results/example2_n50_replicate.json`, substitute the value of the variable `RESULT_PATH` to `../../results/<your_replication_result>.json` in the notebook that uses the execution results.

 Note that the [Get selection and ranking results](#get-selection-and-ranking-results) step with tje replicated execution results should be preceded to reproduce our selection and ranking results (in RQ2-3, RQ3).